green hat and shamrock on a laptop keyboard

 12. Consider Alternatives:

-• Explore alternative options to financing.
+• Explore alternative options for financing.
 Can you reduce or delay costs or expenditures?
-Could a strategic partnerships be helpful?
+Could a strategic partnership be helpful?
 Are business grants available?
-Do you quality to participate in a business incubators?
+Do you qualify to participate in a business incubator?
 Do you need additional funding, or will speeding up cash flow meet your business needs?

 13. Seek Professional Advice: